top of page

 Teaching Philosophy

+Whether performing or teaching, I place great importance on the balance between physical and mental direction.
+The playing of any instrument would be impossible if not for the physical actions that allow us to do so.
 As my own teacher would often remind me, our instruments give us the opportunity to express from a place of confidence and generosity, rather than fear.
-Accessing this confidence and generosity stems from a healthy relationship and knowledge of how our body interacts with our instrument, and I believe that this physical freedom is pivotal not only in avoiding injury, but getting the most out of our music-making experience.
+Accessing this confidence and generosity stems from a healthy relationship and knowledge of how our body interacts with our instrument, and I believe that this physical freedom is pivotal not only in avoiding injury but in getting the most out of our music-making experience.

-In accordance with these beliefs, while I am not a professional practitioner, I like to incorporate many Alexander Technique principles into my teaching so that my students can reflect on how we should treat our bodies during performance - something I wish that I had adopted into my own playing much earlier!
-As such, I place great importance on posture and our physical set-up, while also attending to the usual suspects: music theory, aural skills, historical context, finger technique, tone production, vibrato, phrasing, articulation, and breathing.
+I often incorporate Alexander Technique principles into my teaching so that my students can reflect on how we should treat our bodies during performance.
+Accordingly, I prioritze posture and our physical set-up, while also attending to the usual suspects: music theory, aural skills, historical context, finger technique, tone production, vibrato, phrasing, articulation, and breathing.

 A little bit more about me!